x-jrga/various/README.md

 Things different from one another; of different kinds or sorts

 1. Linearprogram contains files used to solve linear problem both with lp_solve and apache commons math java library.
-2. Simplebox contains files needed to recreate my simple development box.
-It is a minimal, fast and simple debian installation.
+2. Lpsolve_c_example is a c program that uses lpsolve to solve a linear program
 3. Others

-    3.1 Transferring files from android device tutorial
+    3.1 Transferring files from android device tutorial (Modified from somewhere in the Internet)